MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 10. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.

 11. You now want to verify that the recovery process correctly updated the group's membership.
-In your Edge browser, in the **Microsoft 365 admin center**, navigate to the **Active groups** windows, select the **Microsoft 365** tab if necessary, and then in the list of Microsoft 365 groups, select the **Inside Sales** group (select the name and not the check box). <br/>
+In your Edge browser, in the **Microsoft 365 admin center**, navigate to the **Active teams & groups** windows, select the **Microsoft 365** tab if necessary, and then in the list of Microsoft 365 groups, select the **Inside Sales** group (select the name and not the check box). <br/>

 	**Note:** If the Inside Sales group does not appear, wait a minute or two and then select **Refresh** on the menu bar above the list of groups.

-12. In the **Inside Sales** pane that appears, select the **Members** tab. **Allan Deyoung** and **Patti Fernandez** should appear as owners of the group, and **Diego Siciliani** and **Lynne Robbins** should appear as members of the group.
+12. In the **Inside Sales** pane that appears, select the **Membership** tab.
+In the **Membership** tab, four sub-tabs (Owners, Members, Site visitors, and About membership and permissions) are displayed in the left-hand column.
+The **Owners** sub-tab is displayed by default. **Allan Deyoung** and **Patti Fernandez** should appear as owners of the group.

+13. Select the **Members** sub-tab. **Diego Siciliani** and **Lynne Robbins** should appear as members of the group.
 You have just verified that the deleted group is now fully restored.

-13. Close the **Inside Sales** window.
+14. Close the **Inside Sales** window.

-14. Remain logged into LON-CL1 and leave your browser tabs open so that they’re ready for the next task.
+15. Remain logged into LON-CL1 and leave your browser tabs open so that they’re ready for the next task.

 # Proceed to Lab 1 - Exercise 3